ACANETS/iot-labs/lab5/README.md

 ls -lah
 ```

 12. Go back to the terminal window running tcpdump and press Ctrl+C to terminate command.
-On the host machine, execute the following command to transfer the 'capture.pcap' file for analysis using wireshark.
+On the host machine, execute the following command to transfer the 'packets.pcap' file for analysis using wireshark.
 ```
-scp pi@raspberrypi.local:~/iot-labs/lab5/capture.pcap .
+scp pi@raspberrypi.local:~/iot-labs/lab5/packets.pcap .
 ```

 13. Use wireshark to analyze the file.